bouhsiss/tweets/README.md

 - **Data Preprocessing**: Cleans the data by removing duplicates and stop words, and transforms the text to lowercase.
 - **Data Splitting**: Splits the dataset into training and testing sets while maintaining the sentiment distribution.
 - **Text Preprocessing and Vectorization**: Prepares the text data using various preprocessing techniques (stemming, lemmatization, etc.) and vectorization methods (binary, count, TF-IDF).
 - **Model Training**: Trains different machine learning models (Logistic Regression, SVM, Random Forest) on the processed datasets and evaluates their performance.
+The best hyperparameters for each model are determined using GridSearchCV.
 - **Sentiment Prediction**: Provides functionality to predict the sentiment of new text inputs using the trained models.

 ### 2. `utils/text_preprocessing.py`